Linja82/Bluetooth-Serial-Communication-With-Arduino/README.md

 ![alttext](https://github.com/Linja82/Bluetooth-Serial-Communication-With-Arduino/blob/master/Images/Bluetooth_Module%20Schematic.png)

 ## USage
 Once you have all the components connected correctly connect your Arduino to your computer via a USB cable.
 Open the Arduino code from this repository and upload it to the Arduino.
-NOTE: Disconnect the TX and RX pins of the bluetooth module when you are uploading the code.